mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_gih.rst

    :figwidth: 800px
    :align: center

-See `the GIMP documentation <https://docs.gimp.org/2.8/en/gimp-using-animated-brushes.html>`_ for a more thorough explaination.
+See `the GIMP documentation <https://docs.gimp.org/2.8/en/gimp-using-animated-brushes.html>`_ for a more thorough explanation.

 GIMP image hose format options:
 -------------------------------